ProbablyXS/razer-kiyo-pro-firmware-updater-fix/README.md

 ## Usage

-1. Download the latest firmware update.
+1. Download the latest software here : https://github.com/ProbablyXS/razer-kiyo-pro-firmware-updater-fix/releases/tag/1.0.
 2. Launch the downloaded file.
 The updater will provide you with initial instructions before proceeding with the update.
 Once done, click on "NEXT".

 ## Additional Information